dshvimer/sports-betting/README.md

 Install with `pip install streamlit`

-To start collecting data, add the API key to `betting.py`

-Run it with `python betting.py`
+To start collecting data, add the API key to `betting.py`, then run it with `python betting.py`.
+It will collect live sports odds every minute

 In another terminal, `streamlit run betting_app.py`

+The programs can run together or individually